-57. Can help you interview and select a competent real estate professional.
+57. Help you interview and select a competent real estate professional.

-58. Understand the mechanics of valuating real estate and business opportunities.
+58. Help you understand the mechanics of valuating real estate and business opportunities.

-60. Available to help you negotiate the minefields of a real estate offer in a timely manner.
+60. Help you negotiate the minefields of a real estate offer in a timely manner.

-61. Understands how to apply asset protection techniques and strategies to real estate.
+61. Help you apply techniques and strategies for asset protection to real estate.

 64. Review your tax returns with an eye to possible savings in the future.